Skip to content

 Foundation Year entry

-If you are a UK student and do not meet the entry requirements for this course, our Foundation Year has a route to Nursing (Adult) BSc - Mid Yorkshire Hospitals.
+If you are a UK student and do not meet the entry requirements for this course, our Foundation Year has a route to Nursing (Adult) BSc (Hons) - Mid Yorkshire Hospitals.

 Foundation Year entry requirements